Secondary Education (Talent Development) (M.A.)

 Documents

-- Resume/CV, including contact information for two references who are familiar with your scholarly work and/or relevant work experience
+- resume/CV, including contact information for two references who are familiar with your scholarly work and/or relevant work experience

-- Statement of purpose (one to two double-spaced pages) that includes your rationale for pursuing graduate study in this particular program
+- statement of purpose (one to two double-spaced pages) that includes your rationale for pursuing graduate study in this particular program

 Review important information about documents.